| |

 against moderate resistance.
 This serves to ensure dynamic stability of

 the joints during movements of the extremities.
-Dynamic
+Dynamic stability

 is the ability to maintain the joint surfaces within the physiological